iceberg12/Udacity_selfDrivingCarP3/README.md

 #### 3. Performance

 The final step was to run the simulator to see how well the car was driving around track one.
 To improve the driving behavior in these cases, I did some further fine tuning in the steering adjustment on left/right camera images.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The pre-processing like brightness, translation and croping ensured that the model was generalised for other scenarios.
+This generalisation was tested in the Track 2 which gave good results.

+### Conclusion

+It has been a fun experience for struggling with driving the car in the simulator to master it, and realize the model runs better than me =.=!